Jelly-RDF/pyjelly/docs/getting-started.md

 `parse_jelly_flat` returns a generator of stream events (i.e., statements parsed).
 This allows you to efficiently process the file triple-by-triple and build custom aggregations from the stream.

+### Serializing a stream of graphs

+If you have a generator object containing graphs, you can easily serialize it into the Jelly format, like in the following example:

+{{ code_example('rdflib/06_serialize_grouped.py')}}

+This method allows for transmitting logically grouped data, preserving their original division.
+For more precise control over frame serialization you can use [lower-level API](api.md)

 ### File extension support

 You can generally omit the `format="jelly"` parameter if the file ends in `.jelly` – RDFLib will auto-detect the format: